timescale/docs/_partials/_caggs-types.md

-While continuous aggregates are built on PostgreSQL materialized views, there are some important differences:
+While continuous aggregates and PostgreSQL materialized views are similar in concept, there are some important differences:

 [Materialized views][pg-materialized views] are a standard PostgreSQL function.
 They are used to cache the result of a complex query so that you can reuse it